code-423n4/2023-05-party/README.md

 Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.

+### Publicly Known Issues
+There are some potential risks with this feature that are known possibilities.
+These are not considered vulnerabilities and are described below:

+1. Ragequitting too many tokens at once might run out of gas and fail.
+The end user can only ragequit a limited number of tokens.
+2. If a user intentionally or accidentally excludes a token in their ragequit, they forfeit that token and will not be able to claim it.
+3. After a user rage quits, the votes delegated to them will not be undone.
+Those who delegated to them will need to redelegate their votes.

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 ## Overview